A2P 10DLC

 This includes how much SMS traffic you anticipate having, along with how your customers consent to receiving SMS messages from you.
 An opt-in process is required.

 After you have submitted your information, Close team will submit it to our telephony partner Twilio for approval.
-Your registration is approved by a 3rd party board namely Campaign Registry.
+Your registration is approved by a 3rd party board, namely the Campaign Registry.
 For your data to be approved, certain things have to be in order - see best practices here.

 Campaigns can be rejected.
 If this happens, you will need to resubmit your information and you will be charged another fee for each resubmission.
 To ensure your campaigns are approved the first submission, you will need to: